linusdong/HelloWorld/README.md

 * Git 1.8.1.x
 * Spring Tool Suite 3.4.x with Tomcat 7.x
 * Apache Cassandra 2.0.x
+* Maven 3.1.1 (To avoid compile compliant while in build process)

 ## Install
 Install all required software, you can download